You Can’t Win: The Downside of Advanced Prenatal Screening

 Every 100 pregnancies with Down syndrome, about 80-85 will be detected (80-85%)” within the first trimester screening

-Regardless of women’s rights, personality, morality and the minefield that is familial and social conviction, a decision is to be made.
+Regardless of women’s rights, personality, morality, and the minefield that is familial and social conviction, a decision is to be made.
 And like all decisions, to be on one side is to alienate oneself against the other – to become a lightning rod for vicious attacks of character and value.

-While statistics run high to abortion among women carrying babies diagnosed with Down syndrome, it is ultimately irrelevant to individual decisions.
+While statistics run high on abortion among women carrying babies diagnosed with Down syndrome, it is ultimately irrelevant to individual decisions.
 And ultimately, no matter what the outcome, it is highly stigmatized in the public eye.

 Abort a Baby with Down Syndrome?